 The NGL industry involves the production, storage, transportation and marketing of products that are extracted from natural gas prior to its sale to end-use customers.
-The profitability of the industry is based on the products extracted being of greater economic value as separate commodities (net of the costs of extraction) than as components of natural gas.
+The profitability of the industry is based on the products extracted being of greater economic value as separate commodities (net of the costs of extraction and transportation) than as components of natural gas.

 Natural gas is a mixture of various hydrocarbon components, the most abundant of which is methane.
-The higher value hydrocarbons, which include ethane (C_2), propane (C_3), butane (C_4) and condensate (C_5 +), are generally in gaseous form at the pressures and temperatures under which natural gas is gathered and transported.
+The higher value hydrocarbons, which include ethane ( $C_2$ ), propane ( $C_3$ ), butane ( $C_4$ ) and condensate ( $C_5+$ ), are generally in gaseous form at the pressures and temperatures under which natural gas is gathered and transported.
 NGL extraction facilities recover certain higher value hydrocarbons, such as ethane, propane, butane and condensate, from natural gas for sale in a liquid form.
 The significant majority of NGL supply in western Canada is derived from natural gas processing, with the remainder derived from the refining of crude oil.

-The NGL value chain begins with the gathering of gas that is produced.
-The gas then gets processed through field processing plants, mainline extraction facilities and fractionation facilities in order to remove high value NGL, as well as water, sulphur and other impurities.
-The value chain culminates with the transportation and eventual sale of NGL to the final customer.
+The NGL value chain begins with the gathering of gas produced from the wellhead and ends at the gas plant.
+The gas then gets processed through field processing plants and mainline extraction facilities, as well as treated for removal of water, sulphur and other impurities.
+The value chain culminates with the transportation of NGL mix from the gas plant via pipeline to the fractionation plants where the NGL will be separated into saleable products and marketed to the final NGL customers.